 we must stand alongside those who believe in the same core principles that have guided us through many storms

 And as I’ve said before, our strength abroad is anchored in our strength here at home.
 That must always be our North Star

 We also heard the awful language of many politicians:

 Tonight, let us give thanks for the Americans who are serving through these trying times, and the coalition that is carrying our effort forward.

-This was an earnest speech.
+So, an earnest Presidential Libya speech.
 Cold and clinical and absolutely on message about the action being taken.

 You can discover plenty of public speaking tips with our series of top tips for speakers and presenters.
 Because with more than 100 tips, podcasts and videos there’s something for every speech occasion.
 Plus, when you want to give your public speaking skills that extra boost, then you’ll find that some training or coaching is always a valued option.
 So, when the time is right, please don’t hesitate to get in touch.